MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 - [Investigate compromise with Defender for Cloud Apps](/cloud-app-security/investigate)
 - [Investigate anomalies with Defender for Cloud Apps](/cloud-app-security/investigate-anomaly-alerts)

 Check whether the user has access to additional resources, such as virtual machines (VMs), domain account permissions, storage, among others.
 If data has been breached, then you should inform additional agencies, such as the police.

 ## Immediate remedial actions

 1. Change the password of any account that is suspected to have been breached or if the account password has been discovered.
 Additionally, block the user.
 Make sure you follow the guidelines for [revoking emergency access](/azure/active-directory/enterprise-users/users-revoke-access).
-2. Mark any account that has been compromised as “*compromised*” in Azure Identity Protection.
+2. Mark any account that has been compromised as "*compromised*" in Azure Identity Protection.
 3. Block the IP address of the attacker.
 Be cautious while performing this action as attackers can use legitimate VPNs and this could create more risk as they change IP addresses as well.
 If you are using Cloud Authentication, then block the IP address in Defender for Cloud Apps or Azure AD.
 If federated, you need to block the IP address at the firewall level in front of the ADFS service.
 4. [Block legacy](/azure/active-directory/conditional-access/block-legacy-authentication) authentication if it is being used (this action, however, could impact business).
 5. [Enable MFA](/azure/active-directory/authentication/tutorial-enable-azure-mfa) if it is not already done.